Examining the Limits of ‘Energy Return on Investment’

 Time is important in energy systems, said Liebreich, because even a modest EROI could be useful if the return on investment can be recouped in a brief period — days or weeks instead of years.
 The EROI concept, he said, “should never have got through peer review.”

-Euan Mearns, a senior researcher at the Swiss Federal Institute of Technology in Zurich (ETH Zürich) who formerly used EROI as the basis for a concept called the energy cliff, agrees with Liebreich’s analysis.
+Euan Mearns, a senior researcher at the Swiss Federal Institute of Technology in Zurich who formerly used EROI as the basis for a concept called the energy cliff, agrees with Liebreich’s analysis.

 “I think it best to move the discussion to net energy since it is straightforward to talk about the rate of net energy delivery,” he said in an email.
-“That is another way of saying energy payback time.”
+“That is another way of saying 'energy payback time.'”

 A largely academic question in today’s energy markets